-Moving forward beyond 2021/22 leaders and Trustees recognise new financial risk from rapidly rising energy costs and staff costs (premised on national cost of living contexts, inflation, and higher than anticipated pay awards).
-Whilst there are some mitigations emerging nationally from Government, such as energy-price capping, budgets have been re-forecast within prudent parameters, and the impact of the School's overall resources will be closely monitored across 2022/23.
+School leaders and Trustees remain alert to the financial risk from rapidly rising energy costs and staff costs (premised on national cost of living contexts, inflation, and higher than anticipated pay awards).
+Whilst there are some mitigations ongoing nationally from Government, such as energy-price capping, budgets have been reforecast within prudent parameters, and the impact of the School's overall resources will be closely monitored across 2023/24.
 In the short term, the School benefits from resilience through reserves held.
-Additionally, Trustees are exploring and taking advice on treasury and investment management with a view to prudent steps where appropriate across 2022/23, and with due regard to ESFA and other regulatory requirements - as specified within the Academy Trust Handbook.

 The Academy Trust's balance sheet is impacted by significant depreciation and pension costs.
-These result in a significant deficit each year before any actuarial gains or losses (2022: £1,338,000 and 2021: £858,000) although as can be seen above, the Academy Trust has achieved a net operating surplus in every year of its existence.
+These result in a significant deficit each year (2023: £1,024,000 and 2022: £1,338,000) although as can be seen above, the Academy Trust has achieved a net operating revenue surplus in every year of its existence.